GinoongFlores/100-days-of-code/log.md

 ### Day 2: June 6, 2021 | Wednesday

-**Today's Progress**: I'm reading the chapter 6-7 of HTML & CSS book by Jon Duckett
+**Today's Progress**: I'm reading the chapters 6-7 of HTML & CSS book by Jon Duckett

 **Thoughts** I just recall what I learned before in making HTML tables and forms.